A Virtual Tour of Kantor's Summer Residence in Hucisko

 This house is more than just a site on the Kantor landscape.
-It is an entire story about the Cricot 2 Theatre, preserved in wood, bricks, concrete and plaster.
-The show goes on, and guests from across the world who came to Hucisko on the 100th anniversary of Kantor’s birth have just written some of its new scenes.
+It’s an entire story about the Cricot 2 Theatre, preserved in wood, bricks, concrete and plaster.
+The show goes on – and the guests from across the world who came to Hucisko on the 100th anniversary of Tadeusz Kantor’s birth have just written some of its new scenes.

 Kantor on the construction site

 Next to Wielopole Skrzyńskie, Cricoteka in Kraków and the Krzysztofory Gallery, Hucisko is one of the most important addresses on the Kantor map.
 It was here that a house-museum was meant to be raised, dedicated to the collaborative work between Tadeusz Kantor and Maria Stangret-Kantor.

 The choice of the place was obvious.
 Artists from the avant-garde Grupa Krakowska, Jerzy and Lidia Skarżyńscy, Lidia Krasicka (a Cricot 2 actress), and Kazimierz Mikulski all spent their summers in the area.
 In 1989, Kantor joined their company together with his wife Maria Stangret, bringing along a very bold architectural vision of his own.

 Stępień takes us around the summer residence of the artist, uncovering the layered meanings hidden in its meandering interior:

 Designing Kantor’s house was a professional adventure similar to the kind that the actors of the Cricot 2 Theatre went through.
 Theatre has a lot in common with architecture; it is a team sport.
 And Kantor was excellent at directing people, making sure that all the projects were made in accordance with his idea.
 It is thanks to this that a story was created – a story in the shape of this house.